Home

 So this inspired you into developing yourself as an artist?

 Yeah, I care what Jamie and Romy think, I want to impress them.
-I wanted to come back to them and learn a whole bunch, but also part of the reason was I wanted confidence.
+I wanted to come back to them and learn a whole bunch, but also part of the reason was that I wanted confidence.
 My identity is 1/3 of this band, so I was figuring if I could make a record of my own.
 When I first started writing this album, I actually committed to this being my own music, but I had such an existential crisis.
 I think what we've built with The xx is something that has quite a strong DNA, and I'm not going to try and imitate that.
 But it just begged the question, “Who the fuck am I?
 What do I sound like?
 What do I have to say?”
 And that was really overwhelming at first, but finally I realised I can try absolutely anything, and I don't have to stay loyal to what I've built with The xx.
 This is something all for me, so I'm gonna try everything and see what lands.
 It’s like what we were talking about with The xx, everything came from limitations and making mistakes.
 So I start working on the first few songs I made and they were fucking terrible.
 They will never see the light of day!
 But eventually, I made one mistake and I liked it.
 It sounded like something of my own, and I leaned into that.

 What made you know it was the right one, and it was you?